 GM is the largest of the three American automakers in Detroit, and the company is known for tough trucks and SUVs, sporty economy vehicles and family sedans.
 Long considered a leader in safety and reliability, GM promises the very best.
+However, even the most reliable vehicles can sometimes face issues on the road, leading to unfortunate events where a truck accident lawyer might be needed.
 That’s why it’s a bitter disappointment when you discover your GM vehicle has a defective transmission or other mechanical or electrical problems.
 If you find yourself in this situation, a GM lemon law attorney may be able to help.
 Take action now!

 Some recent GM models have been plagued with transmission problems, and lawsuits are being filed under California’s Lemon Law.
 Fortunately, California has a consumer-friendly GM lemon law that provides financial compensation or a replacement vehicle for any buyer who can meet the guidelines and prove their GM is a lemon.

 A GM lemon law attorney at Neale & Fhima is familiar with these kinds of lemon law claims, and we can file a claim on your behalf.
 Our firm has a 99% record of success in GM lemon law cases!
 If you believe you have a faulty vehicle, consulting with a trusted lemon law lawyer

 can make all the difference.
 To find out more about how we can help, call us for a free initial consultation at (888) 407-2955.
 You don’t have to put up with a GM lemon.

 We know that you were excited when you purchased your GM vehicle.
 Whether it’s a Chevy Volt, Cadillac Escalade, GMC Sierra, Chevy Silverado or Buick LaCrosse – all of these GM vehicles are big investments that you should be able to rely on for years to come.
 Sadly, that’s not the case if you bought a lemon.